redtexts/texts/gorter_1920_open_letter_to_lenin.md

 For many years already the entire bourgeoisie, all bourgeois parties in Western Europe, also those that belong to the small peasants and middle bourgeoisie, have done nothing for the workers.
 And they were all of them hostile to the labour movement, and in favour of imperialism, in favour of the war.

 For years already there had not been a single party in England, in Germany, in Western Europe, that supported the workers.
-All were opposed to them; in all matters [(22)][notes].
+All were opposed to them; in all matters^[I lack the space here to point this out in detail.
+I have done so at length in a brochure entitled The Basis of Communism.].

 There was no new labour legislation.
 Conditions grew worse instead.
 Laws were passed against going on strike.
 Even higher taxes were levied.